staticbackendhq/core/README.md

 ## How it works / dev workflow

-The main idea is that StaticBackend is your backend API for your frontend apps.
+The main idea is that StaticBackend is your backend API for your applications.
 A performant free and open-source self-hosted Firebase alternative.

 _Note that it can also be used from your backend code as well._